Last week I made some new friends…

 Here’s an extra bit of admin for you, trust me you’ll thank me later!
 Go to your Instagram settings and make sure your business’ location, website URL and contact details are all up to date and correct.
 If someone is interested in working for you, they’ll want to know where you’re based!

 Locations can also be used in Instagram stories and posts themselves, so when you share a post about your latest vacancy, tag your location and people in that location, i.e. people you might want to hire, are more likely to see it!

+If you need help hiring your digital marketing jobs our writing job adverts our specialist recruiters will be happy to help.
 If you’re looking to progress your digital marketing career, check out our job board or get in touch by emailing your CV to jobs@clockworkTalent.com (you can even get a free CV critique!).
-You can also keep up with our adventures in Digital Marketing Recruitment with our newsletter or by following us on Instagram (of course!), Twitter, Facebook, LinkedIn & YouTube.